 In August 2010, McDonnell appointed the Health Reform Initiative Advisory Council.
 The council issued a report in December 2010 and recommended that Virginia implement a state-based exchange.

 The Virginia General Assembly passed legislation in 2010 to invalidate the individual mandate of the Affordable Care Act, and the state attorney general filed a lawsuit against Kathleen Sebelius, the secretary of the U.S. Department of Health and Human Services at that point, based on the new law.
 After a series of legal actions, the state law was ultimately ruled invalid.

 In 2011, the General Assembly passed legislation that was supportive of a state-based exchange, and McDonnell signed the bill into law.
 However, throughout the 2012 session the General Assembly failed to pass additional legislation necessary to move ahead with exchange implementation.

-Finally, after President Obama’s re-election, McDonnell notified HHS that Virginia would not proceed with a state-based exchange nor Medicaid expansion.
-While the norm for the federally operated exchange leaves no role for the state, McDonnell did lobby for oversight of the health plans that will operate on the exchange within the state.
-HHS approved McDonnell’s request in March 2013, and the federally-run exchange opened for business on October 1 with health plans overseen by the state Division of Insurance.
+Finally, after President Obama’s re-election in 2012, McDonnell notified HHS that Virginia would not proceed with a state-based exchange nor Medicaid expansion.
+While the norm for the federally operated exchange leaves no role for the state, McDonnell did lobby for oversight of the health plans that operate on the exchange within the state; Virginia is one of seven states with a marketplace plan management exchange.